Temporary pavement licence

 Temporary pavement licences last for a minimum of 3 months.
-You can apply for a 3 month, 6 month, or 12 month long licence, or for one to last until 30 September 2021.
-However long you apply for the licence will expire on 30 September 2021.
+You can apply for a 3 month, 6 month, 12 month long licence, or for one to last until 30 September 2021.
+However long you apply for the maximum duration of the licence will be until September 2022.

 There is no charge for a temporary pavement licence.

 You will need to include in your application:

 - a location plan to a scale of 1:200 showing the name of the street, the proposed area applied for (including dimensions), and the positions of the street furniture (such as tables and chairs) to be placed within the proposed area

 - photographic images of the proposes street furniture

 - proof of the premises owners or lease holders consent to your application

 - proof of Public Liability Insurance (minimum value of £5,000,000)